Colleen (1927 film)

 Colleen is a 1927 American silent comedy film directed by Frank O'Connor and written by Randall Faye.
 The film stars Madge Bellamy, Charles Morton, J. Farrell MacDonald, Tom Maguire, Sammy Cohen, and Marjorie Beebe.
 The film was released on July 3, 1927, by Fox Film Corporation.

 Plot

-Shiela Kelly (Madge Bellamy), an Irish-American debutante, falls in with love Terry O'Flynn, an impoverished aristocrat (Charles Morton).
+Shiela Kelly, an Irish-American debutante, falls in with love Terry O'Flynn, an impoverished aristocrat.